VeerHan/ContextDemo/README.md

 # ContextDemo
-A demo showing the difference of getApplicationContext() and getBaseContext()
+A demo showing the difference between getApplicationContext() and getBaseContext()